Zonnebloem Nest Senior School: History

-Zonnebloem College was founded on 11 March 1858 by Sir George Grey and Bishop Gray on Protea Farm known today as Bishopscourt.
-The school was opened so princes and princess of African chiefs from the eastern Cape Colony, among others could receive an education.
+Zonnebloem College was founded on 11 March 1858 by Sir George Grey, Reverend Tiyo Soga and Bishop Gray on Protea Farm known today as Bishopscourt.
+The institution was originally established for the children of Xhosa royal families who were Christian.
+Later on, it would be open to all races.
 The school opened with 39 pupils-36 boys and 3 girls but as that number grew, Bishop Gray was forced to look for other premises.
 Zonnebloem which means "the place of sunflowers", the origins of which trace back to the early 1700s, came on to the market.

 In 1860 the college moved to the farm and adopted the name of the farm, its emblem and created the motto, Et Fili Lucis Ambulate, which means "walk as the children of the light."
 When apartheid came into effect a teachers training college, a secondary school, and a boys and girls primary school were constructed.
 In 1971, the Children's Art Centre moved onto the premises.
+Notable figures who graduated include Emma Sandile and Harold Cressy.